-Software packages specifically designed for knowledge synthesis will typically include a record screening function.
+Software packages specifically designed for knowledge synthesis will typically include a record screening/study selection function.
 This allows more than one reviewer to independently screen the records without seeing other reviewers' decisions to include or exclude studies, and thus avoids bias.

 The McGill Library supports use of the following tool: